LouiseSteward/learn/saving-mothers-and-babies/text/quiz-03.md

 	+	An infant born dead and weighing less than 500 g.
 	-	Any infant weighing less than 1000 g that is born dead or dies in the first 24 hours.
 	-	Any infant that has fused eyelids at birth
-12. What is the stillbirth rate in poor countries?
+12. What is the stillbirth rate in low-income countries?
-	-	The same as in industrialised countries.
+	-	The same as in high-income countries.
 	-	About 5.
 	+	About 45.
 	-	Usually over 100.
 13. What is a macerated stillbirth?
 	-	An abortion.
 	-	An infant which has died during labour.
-	+	An stillborn infant with discolouration and peeling of the skin.
+	+	A stillborn infant with discolouration and peeling of the skin.
 	-	A live born infant weighing less than 1000 g that dies soon after delivery.
 14. What is an important primary cause of stillbirth?
 	+	Placental abruption.